 On September 2, 2014, the Knoxville City Council approved Resolution R-303-2014 titled

-A Resolution of the Council of the City of Knoxville respectfully requesting the Metropolitan Planning Commission to consider and make a recommendation to the City Council on amendments to the Zoning Code and Building Code regarding review of the demolition of residential structures built before 1865 and a demolition delay.
+A Resolution of the Council of the City of Knoxville respectfully requesting the Knoxville-Knox County Planning Commission to consider and make a recommendation to the City Council on amendments to the Zoning Code and Building Code regarding review of the demolition of residential structures built before 1865 and a demolition delay.

 The purposes of the Demolition Delay ordinance are: